Is Your Teenager Angry, Explosive And Highly Reactionary?

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find a resource to help offset cost.

-We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
-We will work with you to determine what your teenager’s specific issues are and ensure a good match between you, your teen and a BPS anger management for teens specialist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory to help determine what your teenager’s specific issues are and ensure a good match between you, your teen and a BPS anger management for teens specialist in terms of personality, style and expertise.

 Check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with teenagers and anger issues.